getify/asynquence/contrib/README.md

 ### `errfcb` Plugin

 The `errfcb` plugin provides `errfcb()` on the main sequence instance API.
-Calling `errfcb()` returns an "error-first" style (aka "node-style") callback that can be used with any function that expects such a callback.
-Calling `errfcb()` also stops the sequence from proceeding until the "error-first" callback is invoked.
+Calling `errfcb()` creates a step in the sequence that will wait to proceed, and returns an "error-first" style (aka "node-style") callback to signal this waiting sequence step.
+The "error-first" callback is suitable for any utility that expects such a callback.

 If the "error-first" callback is then invoked with the first ("error") parameter having a truthy value, the main sequence is flagged for error as usual.
 The value of the "error" parameter is provided to `.or()` callbacks as the failure reason.

 If the "error" parameter has a falsy value, the main sequence proceeds as success.
-Any other values provided to the callback are passed through to the main sequence and can be accessed by later steps.
+Any other values provided to the callback are passed through as normal messages to the main sequence, and can be accessed by the next step in the sequence.

 Example: